Sign in or

 Several days later, in what is said to be a combination of marital discord and grave objections to her husband’s war efforts, on May 02, 1915, Haber's wife Clara shot herself through the heart, in their garden, with her husband’s military service weapon; an incident discovered by their thirteen-year old son Hermann.
 That same morning, prior to the incident, Haber had left for the Eastern Front to oversee gas release against the Russians.
 In 1947, in the United States, Hermann took his own life and, shortly thereafter, Hermann’s oldest daughter did the same.

-In 1946, it was reported that American physical chemist Gilbert Lewis, one of the central founders of modern chemical thermodynamics, at the age of 70, had died of a heart attack while working in his laboratory.
-He had been working on an experiment with liquid hydrogen cyanide, and deadly fumes from a broken line were leaking into the laboratory when a graduate student found the professor's lifeless body under a workbench.
+In 1946, it was superficially reported that American physical chemist Gilbert Lewis, one of the central founders of modern chemical thermodynamics, at the age of 70, had died of a heart attack while working in his laboratory.
+He had been working on an experiment with liquid hydrogen cyanide, and deadly fumes from a "broken line", which seems to be a misrepresentation of facts (see Jolly report below), were leaking into the laboratory when a graduate student found the professor's lifeless body under a workbench.
 The coroner said Lewis died of coronary artery disease; however, some believe that the death may have been a suicide.
 UC Berkeley professor Emeritus William Jolly, who reported the various views on Lewis' death in his 1987 history of the University of California, Berkeley’s College of Chemistry, From Retorts to Lasers, said one higher-up in the department believed the suicide theory.

 A possible explanation for the suicide theories was depression following a lunch with American physical chemist Irving Langmuir.
 Langmuir and Lewis had had a long rivalry, dating back to Langmuir's extensions of Lewis' theories on the chemical bond, and Langmuir had been awarded the 1932 Nobel Prize in chemistry for his theories of surface chemistry, while Lewis had not received the Nobel Prize despite 35 nominations.